 The colour match can be checked using a Color Bridge Guide Set as this shows the Pantone Spot colour with its RGB values on one side and the CMYK equivalent with the CMYK values alongside it.

-Pantone have recently launched the Extended Gamut Guide which shows the achievable colours in seven colour process and if you have the Pantone Solid to Seven Set this will allow you to compare solid colours to their Extended Gamut equivalents and see how close you will get when you print.
+Pantone has launched the Extended Gamut Guide which shows the achievable colours in seven colour process and if you have the Pantone Solid to Seven Set this will allow you to compare solid colours to their Extended Gamut equivalents and see how close you will get when you print.

 If you don't print spot, 7 is your best shot!
-Using spot colors to match brand standards is always the best and most reliable option.
-However, if budget or process challenges arise, the next best option is the Extended Gamut seven-color process.
+Using spot colours to match brand standards is always the best and most reliable option.
+However, if budget or process challenges arise, the next best option is the Color Bridge.